NaluCFD/Nalu/docs/source/theory/advectionStabilization.rst

-In the case of all transported quantities, a Van Leer limiter of the extrapolated value is supported and can be activated withing the input file (using the solution options “limiter” specification).
+In the case of all transported quantities, a Van Leer limiter of the extrapolated value is supported and can be activated within the input file (using the solution options “limiter” specification).

 Second order central is simply written as a linear combination of the